Sunday, December 22, 2024

 Ideally, second citizenship should also be a sufficient condition for losing the mandate.
 But, as experience shows, this card is played only when it is convenient - the stories of Vadim Rabinovich and Igor Vasilkovsky are an excellent illustration.
 However, we did not take this category into analysis: it is almost impossible to find information of this kind from open sources, and the Rada itself does not pay much attention to this.

-Taking into account all these risks, we can make an assumption about who the next potential deputy is to “go out”.
+Taking into account all these risks, we can make a guess as to who the next potential deputy is “on the way out.”
 Full House was assembled by People's Deputy Vadim Stolar.
 He belonged to the so-called.
-The “Monaco” battalion, has several criminal proceedings on its record, the SBU visited him with a search, he belonged to the OPZZH.
+The Monaco battalion, has several criminal proceedings on its record, the SBU visited him with a search, he belonged to the Opposition for Life Protection.
 And even more: earlier there were rumors that he would resign his mandate.

 Is the reduction in the number of people's deputies critical for the current convocation?